NiengLee/NiengLee/README.md

 🧐**About Me**:

-I'm really pasionated about the science and programming world, I am graduated as a **Chemistry Enginner** in the National University of Colombia, and I had studied **Data science** and **Machine Learning** in DataCamp.
-My objective is to integrate these two areas of science and with this, achieve important analyzes in chemical contexts to have greater clarity about the processses than can be carried out, and help whoever needs this to understand natural phenomena.
+I'm really pasionated about the science and programming world, I **Chemistry Enginner**, with knowledge and experience **Data science** and **Machine Learning**, and I had develop **backend** projects by my own.
+My objective is to integrate these professional areas and with this, achieve important analyzes in chemical contexts to have greater clarity about the processses than can be carried out, and help whoever needs this to understand natural phenomena.

 🌱Right now, I'm constantly learning about chemistry and programming, so, I´m studying in **Digital House** certified web development, and it is expected that I can continue learning other topics about my interests.